normalperson543/code2connect/README.md

 ## Libraries

-Consistent to the CAC Rulesbook, we used the following libraries publicly available on NPM:
+Consistent to the CAC Rulesbook, we used the following libraries publicly available on NPM (based on package.json):

 ```
 "@codemirror/autocomplete": "^6.18.6",